safespring/web/README.md

     ```
   - Supported languages: `sv`, `en`, `nb`, `da`.

+- For a step-by-step, foolproof guide with exact commands, see `TRANSLATION.md`.

 ### Batch translate missing pages

 - **Plan what will happen (no changes)**